GAPS Intro Diet: Important Tips and Tricks for Success!Updated: March 28, 2017Natural Remedies

 - Meat stock is easier and gentler in the beginning of GAPS Intro, bone broth is more therapeutic.

-This article goes into detail about the important differences.
+This article goes into detail about the differences between broth vs stock.

 Speed Up Your Healing By Adding These Foods Often